apialerts/idevice/README.md

 # iDevice

-iDevice is a Kotlin library for the JVM that translates Apple device codes into their corresponding device names.
-This library is useful for applications that need to identify the specific model of an Apple device based on its code.
+iDevice is a simple no dependency Kotlin library for the JVM that translates Apple device codes into their corresponding device names.

+It is used in the [API Alerts](https://apialerts.com) platform to determine the model name of iOS devices to show in the users' device list.

 ## Installation